snehjogani/cloudcomputing-server/README.md

 ###

-## Install
+## Setting up the project

     $ git clone https://git.cs.dal.ca/jogani/cc_project_back_end.git
     $ cd cc_project_back_end
     $ npm install

-## Setting up the project

-On the command line, in your project's root folder, create a .env file and place the key value pair in the this new file
+In the project's root folder, create a .env file and place the below mentioned key-value pairs in the this new file.

     PORT=3000